klorenz/xikij/menu/docs/introduction.md

 ## List Root Items

-Hit `ctrl+return` on an empty line to get a list of available menu items.
+Hit `ctrl+enter` on an empty line to get a list of available menu items.

 ## Contexts